-This diagram identifies the I/O and power pins on the A-Star 32U4 Micro; yellow labels represent digital I/O pins and green labels represent analog input channels.
-Light text on a dark background indicates Arduino digital and analog pin numbering, while dark text on a light background indicates a name or function of the pin as defined in the ATmega32U4 datasheet.
+This diagram identifies the I/O and power pins on the A-Star 32U4 Micro; it is also available as a printable PDF (409k pdf).
 For more information about the ATmega32U4 microcontroller on this board, see Atmel’s ATmega32U4 documentation.

 Printed on the A* circuit board are indicators that you can use to quickly identify each pin’s capabilities: a triangle next to the pin means it can be used as an analog input, and a square wave symbol under the pin number means it can be used as a PWM output.